State Overview

 California State Solar Overview

-California has the largest solar market in the U.S. and has been a longtime champion of solar because of the many economic and environmental benefits it provides, including billions in local investment.
-Solar supplies more than 25 percent of California’s electricity today, but it must play a bigger role if the state is to reach climate and energy goals.
+California has installed the most solar and energy storage of any state in the U.S. The Golden State has long been a solar leader because of the many economic and environmental benefits it provides, including billions in local investment.

 California Policy Priorities & Recent Highlights

-• SEIA continues to advocate for significant improvements to the CPUC’s avoided cost calculator tool, which will be used to determine the benefits that distributed solar provides.
+• Avoided Cost Calculator – SEIA continues to advocate for significant improvements to the CPUC’s avoided cost calculator tool, which will be used to determine the benefits that distributed solar provides.

 Just The Facts